spicata/spicata99/notes/polynomials.md

 Factor theorem is just a special case of the remainder theorem.

 Suppose (x-a) is a factor of P(x).
 Then the remainder when divided by 0.
 Hence, by the remainder theorem, P(a)=0.
 Conversely, suppose that P(a)=0.
 Then the remainder of P(x) / (x-a) must be 0.
 Hence, (x-a) is a factor of P(x).

+---

+## misc. information

+Every real polynomial with an order higher than 0 can be factorised as a product of n linear factor.
+(They can all be divided by **something**).
+(Some of the linear factors may be complex)

+---

+If z is a complex solution to a polynomial equation, then so is the conjugate.
+Because they come in pairs, odd degree polynomials must have at least one real solution, hence at least one real x-intercept.

+---

+If (x-a)^n is a factor of P(x)...

+If n is 1, it will just pass through.
+If it is even, it will touch it.
+If it is an odd larger than 1, it will inflect.